jovibor/HexCtrl/README.md

 That's why HexControl uses its own scrollbars.
 They work with unsigned long long values, which is way bigger than standard signed ints.
 These scrollbars behave as normal Windows scrollbars, and even reside in the non client area, as the latter do.
 ### [](#)Methods
 CHexCtrl class has a set of methods, that you can use to customize your control's appearance.
-These methods' usage is pretty straightforward and clean from their naming.
+These methods' usage is pretty straightforward and clean from their naming:
 ```cpp
 void SetData(const HEXDATASTRUCT& hds); //Main method for setting data to display (and edit).
 void ClearData();           //Clears all data from HexCtrl's view (not touching data itself).